-Figure 50.
-Removing the heat sink (Integrated GPU)
+Figure 54.
+Removing the fan and heat-sink assembly (Integrated GPU)

-- 1. Loosen the four captive screws that secure the heat sink to the system board. - NOTE: Loosen the captive screws in the reverse sequential order mentioned on the heat sink [4 > 3 > 2 > 1]. - i NOTE: The number of screws varies depending on the configuration ordered. - 2.
-Remove the screw (M2x4) that secures the heat sink to the system board. - 3.
-Lift the heat sink from the system board.
+- 1. Loosen the four captive screws that secure the heat sink to the system board. - i NOTE: Loosen the captive screws in the reverse sequential order mentioned on the heat sink [6 > 5 > 4 > 3 > 2 > 1]. - 2.
+Remove the two screws (M2x4) that secure the heat sink to the system board. - 3.
+Lift the fan and heat-sink assembly off the system board.

-Installing the heat sink (Integrated GPU)
+Installing the fan and heat-sink assembly (Integrated GPU)